-All exits to 405 from I-5 closed in Tukwila after semi rollover crash
+All exits to 405 from I-5 reopen in Tukwila after semi rollover crash prompted closure

-All exits to Interstate 405 from north and south Interstate 5 are closed in Tukwila after a rollover collision left a semi-truck splayed on its side Wednesday morning.
+All exits to Interstate 405 from north and south Interstate 5 were closed in Tukwila for about one hour after a rollover collision left a semi-truck splayed on its side Wednesday morning.
+All lanes reopened around 11 a.m.

-The Washington State Patrol said there is no estimated time for reopening and said it would be an extended closure.
-Avoid the area and expect long delays, state police said.

-The collision occurred in the northbound lanes of I-405 just north of the I-5 juncture, blocking the right two northbound lanes, state patrol said.
-The driver suffered a shoulder injury.
+The collision occurred in the northbound lanes of I-405 just north of the I-5 juncture, initially blocking the right two northbound lanes, state patrol said.
+The driver was transported to a hospital with a shoulder injury.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.